Finesse (Bruno Mars song): Synopsis

 The video premiered on January 4, 2018, and pays homage to In Living Color.
 The former was formatted in a 4:3 aspect ratio, but the main dance sequence was shot at 60 frames per second.
-Jake Rodkin, game designer and video editor, explained that this was done in order to evoke the nostalgia of videos shot in the 1990s without using fake scan lines or VHS fuzz.
+Jake Rodkin, the video editor, explained that this was done to evoke the nostalgia of videos shot in the 1990s without using fake scan lines or VHS fuzz.
 The outfits were inspired by brand the Cross Colours.
 Cardi B was dressed in washed denim cutoffs, a bold neon jacket, tube socks, a backwards baseball cap, oversized gold doorknocker earrings, and bold pink eye shadow.
 Mars and the male dancers wore vertical-striped tops and denim cloths, while the female dancers wore crop tops, vertical stripes and bold colors.
 The music video opens with Mars and Cardi B using paint and spray paint, reenacting the intro scene from the In Living Color theme song as the latter raps, before Mars's first verse begins.
 It features several scenes of old-school choreographed dancing between Mars and a dance troupe similar to the original show's Fly Girls, who dance on a rooftop set in a soundstage while Mars sings the second verse.
 DJ Rashida is seen in various scenes of the video on a DJ booth.